 We don't know much about the history of the place.
 There is a sentence in the reference: 'A spa has recently been discovered a few miles to the north of Lindley, and this has made the place very popular as a health resort'.
 The book was put together in 1912, thus we can put the 'discovery' at 1905-1910.
 The reason we were told why it came to an end was because the farmer was concerned about lack of grazing for the oxen of the visitors.
-These were the days when the normal mode of transport was still the ox-wagon, and it also served as a shelter for the night.
+These were the days when a common mode of transport was still the ox-wagon, and it also served as a shelter for the night.

-Reference: 'The Orange Free State - its pastoral, agricultural and industrial resources', compiled by Somerset Playne, printed by the foreign and colonial, compiling and publishing company, 1912
+Ref 1: 'The Orange Free State - its pastoral, agricultural and industrial resources', compiled by Somerset Playne, printed by the foreign and colonial, compiling and publishing company, 1912

 Ref 2: Standard Encyclopedia of Southern Africa